Protein Footprinting Services in mAb Design & Production

 Interview with Dr. Joshua Sharp on Characterizing the HOS of mAbs

-Dr. Joshua Sharp from the University of Mississippi and GenNext Technologies
+University of Mississippi & GenNext Technologies

 Dr. Sharp is a world-renowned expert with more than 25 peer-reviewed articles and numerous lectures on biopharmaceutical HRPF.
 Publishing the first benchtop methods for HRPF, Dr. Sharp’s innovations included the use of UV photolysis of hydrogen peroxide for hydroxyl radical generation.
 Along with his role as Chief Technology Officer for GenNext, Dr. Sharp is also an Associate Professor of Pharmacology and Research in the Research Institute of Pharmaceutical Sciences at the University of Mississippi.
 Professor Sharp serves on multiple national and international advisory and review panels as an expert on protein and carbohydrate biophysical and structural analysis by mass spectrometry.